 The three-day traffic data including turning movement counts, approach/departure counts, I-95 C-D ramps were averaged, seasonally adjusted using seasonal factors using 2015 FTI DVD and balanced.
-Based on the turning movement volumes, 7:30 AM to 8:30 AM was selected as the AM peak Hour and 5:00 PM to 6:00 PM was selected as PM peak hour for the study area.
+Based on the turning movement volumes, 7:30 AM to 8:30 AM was selected as the AM peak hour and 5:00 PM to 6:00 PM was selected as PM peak hour for the study area.
+Therefore, the AM peak period is defined as 6:30 AM to 9:30 AM and the PM peak period is defined as 4:00 PM to 7:00 PM.
 The balanced 2016 AM and PM peak hour turning movement volumes, intersection geometry and number of lanes are depicted in Figure 3-1 through Figure 3-3.